 - IGAC Black Carbon Assessment: Bounding the Role of Black Carbon in the Climate System: A Scientific Assessment Published in 2013 and carried out under the auspices of the International Global Atmospheric Chemistry Project (IGAC) of the International Geosphere-Biosphere Programme (IGBP), this assesses the role of black carbon in climate.
 This assessment informs research efforts, climate modeling, and policy discussions regarding black carbon.

-- SPARC Lifetimes Report This 2013 report updates the state of understanding on the atmospheric lifetimes of trace gases that are important to climate and stratospheric ozone.
+- SPARC Lifetimes of Stratospheric Ozone-Depleting Substances This 2013 report updates the state of understanding on the atmospheric lifetimes of trace gases that are important to climate and stratospheric ozone.
 This assessment provides key input for international (IPCC and WMO/UNEP) scientific assessments on climate and the ozone layer.

-- SPARC Water Vapour Assessment (WAVAS) This update to the first scientific assessment of water vapor is in preparation.
+- SPARC Water Vapour Assessment (WAVAS) This 2008 update of the first scientific assessment of water vapor includes recent satellite, field, and laboratory measurements, and consolidates evaluation of current understanding concerning processes affecting stratospheric water and its evolution.
 The effort is under the Stratosphere-troposphere Processes and their Role in Climate (SPARC) project of the World Climate Research Programme (WCRP).

-- Tropospheric Ozone Assessment Report (TOAR) The first international scientific assessment of tropospheric ozone is under the auspices of the International Global Atmospheric Chemistry (IGAC) Project, which operates under the umbrella of the International Geosphere-Biosphere Programme (IGBP).
-Publication is expected in 2017.
+- Tropospheric Ozone Assessment Report (TOAR) The first international scientific assessment of tropospheric ozone is under the auspices of the International Global Atmospheric Chemistry (IGAC) Project, which operates under the umbrella of Future Earth and iCACGP.
+The report was published as a series of peer-reviewed papers in 2018: Tropospheric Ozone Assessment Report (TOAR): Global metrics for climate change, human health and crop/ecosystem research, Elementa: Science of the Anthropocene.

 - Jet Propulsion Laboratory (JPL) Kinetic Data Evaluation This evaluation dates back to 1977; it provides evaluated chemical kinetics and photochemistry information used in modeling of atmospheric chemistry, and underpins international assessments on the ozone layer and climate.
 The next evaluation is planned for Fall of 2015.

-- CENRS Air Quality Research Subcommittee (AQRS) Reports CSD is a leading contributor to the National Science and Technology Council (NSTC) Committee on Environment, Natural Resources, and Sustainability AQRS.
+- CENRS Air Quality Research Subcommittee (AQRS) Reports CSD was a leading contributor to the National Science and Technology Council (NSTC) Committee on Environment, Natural Resources, and Sustainability (CENRS) air quality research.

 U.S. regional assessments for government